-Owning a pet can be more than just keeping an animal into the home.
-Your chosen pet can become your companion, a friend to give you emotional comfort during hard times in your life.
+Owning a pet can be more than just keeping an animal in the home.
+Your chosen pet can become your companion, a friend, to give you emotional comfort during hard times in your life.

 Increasingly, some dogs and other pets started to be known as emotional support animals.
 This means that they are used to help people deal with their emotions.

-An emotional support dog is one that can bring comfort and alleviate distress in their owner.
-It can join its owner during a flight however, whilst traveling by other means of transport the approval from the transport company should be sought.
+An emotional support dog is one that can bring comfort and alleviate distress in its owner.
+It can join its owner during a flight; however, whilst traveling by other means of transport, the transport company’s approval should be sought.

 In the USA the law supports the emotional support animal (ESA) status through The Air Carrier Access Act and The Fair Housing Act.